snafees/snafees.github.io/README.md

 ## Hello!

 My name is Saba Nafees and I'm a young scientist, entrepreneur, and lifelong learner.
-- I'm a bioinformatics scientist at [Chan Zuckerberg Biohub](https://www.czbiohub.org/) working at the interface of mathematics and biology.

-My current projects center around infectious disease initiatives such as the following:
+- With a background in mathematical biology, I’m passionate about discovering and applying novel mathematical tools to uncover insights in large biological datasets.
+Until recently, I worked as a data scientist, doing bioinformatics and infectious disease work at [Chan Zuckerberg Biohub](https://www.czbiohub.org/).

+Some of my past and current projects are:

 - analyzing patient samples from a hospital setting for viral or bacterial outbreaks
-- analyzing immune repertoires and working with the protein sciences team to model antibodies
-- developing and conducting bioinformatics & metagenomics training for scientists from around the world with the Biohub’s Rapid Response team which works to train the Gates Foundation’s Grand Challenges [grantees](https://gcgh.grandchallenges.org/challenge/metagenomic-next-generation-sequencing-detect-identify-and-characterize-pathogens).
-- methods development work which focuses on quantifying sequence-phenotype relationships by developing a mathematical method and software tool to analyze DNA, RNA, and protein sequences and mapping phenotype information onto sequence space (ortho_seqs).
+- methods development work which focuses on quantifying sequence-phenotype relationships by developing a mathematical method and software tool to analyze DNA, RNA, and protein sequences and mapping phenotype information onto sequence space (***ortho_seqs***).
+- using ***ortho_seqs*** to analyze and predict synthetic antibodies
+- analyzing immune repertoires
+- developing and conducting bioinformatics & metagenomics training for scientists from around the world (working with the Gates Foundation’s Grand Challenges [grantees](https://gcgh.grandchallenges.org/challenge/metagenomic-next-generation-sequencing-detect-identify-and-characterize-pathogens)).

+My background:
 - I'm passionate about bridging the gap between mathematics and biology.
-- My background (and Ph.D.) is in mathematical biology at [Texas Tech University](http://www.ttu.edu/), in good 'ol Lubbock, TX.
+- My educational background (and Ph.D.) is in mathematical biology at [Texas Tech University](http://www.ttu.edu/), in good 'ol Lubbock, TX.
-- Until recently, I have been [#UndocumentedandUnafraid](http://dreamwithmemovie.com/) and I'm proud to be part of the immigration reform movement.
+- Until recently, I have been [#UndocumentedandUnafraid](http://dreamwithmemovie.com/) and I'm proud to be part of the immigrant rights movement.

+Outside of science, it is my passion to help young people, especially immigrant students, pursue their higher education and career dreams.
+As someone who grew up being undocumented in Texas, the pursuit of higher education and science was a privilege but my path was full of obstacles.
+It is my life’s mission to help young students pursue their educational dreams, regardless of their socioeconomic or immigration backgrounds.

 ![Photo by Daniel Clayton](https://github.com/snafees/snafees.github.io/blob/master/images/headshot_filmphoto_cropped.png?raw=true)